BIMSBbioinfo/oncotrialLLM/llm/README.md

 You can configure which OpenAI model to use for evaluation and specify whether to use few-shot learning (with n_shot set to 0, 1 or 2).
 Select the desired n_shot, and the script will automatically use the corresponding prompt file.

 </details>

-> [!NOTE]
-> If the datasets or models are not found locally, the script will load them from [HuggingFace](https://huggingface.co/nalkhou)

 > [!IMPORTANT]
 > - Ensure you set your `OPENAI_API_KEY` variable.
 For example, you can do this by running: export `OPENAI_API_KEY="your_api_key"`